Gordon Hardware Store – UNDER CONTRACT

 The Gordon Hardware Store will need a complete rehabilitation including all new HVAC and plumbing systems, structural repair of the rear wall, repointing, as well as other work as required.
 There is a well with a new pump on the southeast corner of the property, but no septic.
 The electrical system may require some upgrades; a meter was installed in 2015.
 The Gordon Hardware Store is eligible for historic tax credits.

-Also in Summerfield, right across the street, the Alexander Strong Martin House is for sale!
+Also in Summerfield, right across the street, the Alexander Strong Martin House is under contract!
 This is an exciting opportunity to adapt two significant historic buildings into compatible new uses that preserve their character and add to the Town’s vision of a vibrant community.
 Summerfield’s Masterplan for the Oak Ridge Road-Summerfield Road Intersection can be found here.

 Located in northwest Guilford County, Summerfield is an area of rolling, open, and wooded countryside, residential neighborhoods, and limited commercial development.
 The town is easily accessible to the Piedmont Triad International Airport and I-73 and US-220 are major corridors.
 Summerfield is an attractive community with excellent schools, parks, a developing trails system, and very low taxes.
 It is the third largest Guilford County municipality population-wise and is characterized by lower-density, larger-lot residential development.
 Summerfield offers peaceful, safe, and attractive surroundings in northwest Guilford.
 For more information visit www.summerfieldnc.gov and www.guilfordcountync.gov.